Friday, April 17, 2020

 Storage is expensive.
 Cold storage is especially expensive.
 Over the past few decades, with the help of the almighty computer, supply chains have cut margins to a razor-thin edge.
 A crop goes from its source to its consumer with as short a wait as possible.

-Before the current mess began, the average American ate out at a restaurant six times a month.
+Before the pandemic began, the average American ate out at a restaurant six times a month.
 6 meals out of 90 = about 7%.
 Just because I hate math, let’s round it 5%.
 So 5% of the food produced in this country is no longer being consumed.
 “Wait!”
 I can hear you saying.
-“People are still eating the same amount."
+“People who stop eating out still eat."
 True.
 But the farmers who are part of the supply chain for restaurants can't just turn around and sell their food to grocery stores.

-The food at most restaurants wasn’t coming from farmers.
-It was coming from large restaurant supply corporations, such as Sysco.
-It came in restaurant-sized packaging that simply doesn’t have a space on grocery store shelves.
-When restaurants closed and stopped accepting deliveries from Sysco, Sysco told their farmers, Stop, we don’t have any place to put your crops.
-What was the farmer supposed to do with it?
-They operate on tight margins as it is, because Sysco wasn’t paying them much.
+The food at most restaurants doesn't from farmers.
+It comes from large restaurant supply corporations, such as Sysco.
+It comes in restaurant-sized packaging that simply doesn’t have a space on grocery store shelves.
+When restaurants close and stop accepting deliveries from Sysco, Sysco has to tell their farmers, Stop, we don’t have any place to put your crops.
+What is the farmer supposed to do with it?
+They operate on tight margins as it is, because Sysco doesn't pay them much.
 Redirecting their crop to grocery store suppliers would have cost them more than the crop was worth.
 Some of them couldn't even afford to deliver it to food banks.
 So they dumped it.

 Now, here’s where it gets tricky.
 That 5-7% number mentioned earlier; that doesn’t represent every person eating out 6 times a month.
-Some households were eating out nearly every meal.
-So those households are first going to pivot to eating pre-cooked meals – things like Swanson TV dinners.
+Some households eat out nearly every meal.
+So when the restaurants closed during the pandemic, those households pivoted to eating pre-cooked meals – things like Swanson TV dinners.

 Couldn’t the Swansons of the world take the restaurant’s excess off the hands of the farmers?
 Eventually, yes.
-But not immediately.
+But the switchover took time.
 The Swanson-type companies already have their own supply chain, and it doesn’t include potatoes prepared to be Red Robin’s steak fries.

-So the first thing that may happen could be the pre-made meal market seeing shortages.
-When masked shoppers go to Safeway to stock up on Hungry Man dinners, and that particular case is empty, what are they going to do?
-They’ll buy their second choice.
-And very likely they'll buy more than they need, just in case.
-Hopefully not a panic, such as happened with the toilet paper, but perhaps a pinch more.
+So closing the restaurants spiked the pre-made meal market.
+When masked shoppers went to Safeway to stock up on Hungry Man dinners, and that particular case was empty, what do they do?
+They buy their second choice.
+And of course they buy more than they need, just in case.
+And the supply chain isn't built to account for that, either.

-A larger section of the population will also try to dust off their cooking skills.
+A section of the population also tried to dust off their cooking skills.
 When was the last time you baked bread?
 Early on, when toilet paper was being hoarded, bread was also in short supply in some stores.
 So people started stocking up on flour and Googling how to bake their own bread.
-Now the flour is getting scarce, as is yeast, and prices are rising.
-There's been a hamburger shortage in the meat department of some stores; all these new experimental cookers are more confident in their ability to cook a burger than a roast.
+That resulted in a flour and yeast shortage, driving up prices.
+The price of hamburger in the meat department rose as well; all these new experimental cookers were more confident in their ability to cook a burger than a roast.

 Isn’t it interesting that this type of food shortage is exactly what the Bible predicted?
 Revelation 6:6, in describing the ‘end times’ or last days, said: